-Income and other taxes decreased \$3.2 million primarily due to taxes related to certain of our international investments and a decrease in state income taxes.
+Income and other taxes decreased \$2.9 million primarily due to taxes related to certain of our international investments and a decrease in state income taxes.

-Income from unconsolidated entities increased \$14.4 million primarily due to favorable results of operations and financing activity of joint venture properties.
+Income from unconsolidated entities increased \$12.6 million primarily due to favorable results of operations and financing activity of joint venture properties as well as our acquisition and development activity.